cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 The following table storage parameters are available:

-analyze_hll_non_part_table
+**`analyze_hll_non_part_table`**

-:   Set this storage parameter to `true` to force collection of HLL statistics even if the table is not part of a partitioned table.
+Set this storage parameter to `true` to force collection of HLL statistics even if the table is not part of a partitioned table.
 This is useful if the table will be exchanged or added to a partitioned table, so that the table does not need to be re-analyzed.
 The default is `false`.

-appendoptimized
+**`appendoptimized`**

-:   Set to `TRUE` to create the table as an append-optimized table.
+Set to `TRUE` to create the table as an append-optimized table.
 If `FALSE` or not declared, the table will be created as a regular heap-storage table.

-blocksize
+**`blocksize`**

-:   Set to the size, in bytes, for each block in a table.
+Set to the size, in bytes, for each block in a table.
 The `blocksize` must be between 8192 and 2097152 bytes, and be a multiple of 8192.
 The default is 32768.
 The `blocksize` option is valid only if the table is append-optimized.

-checksum
+**`checksum`**

-:   This option is valid only for append-optimized tables.
+This option is valid only for append-optimized tables.
 The value `TRUE` is the default and enables CRC checksum validation for append-optimized tables.
 The checksum is calculated during block creation and is stored on disk.
 Checksum validation is performed during block reads.
 If the checksum calculated during the read does not match the stored checksum, the transaction is cancelled.
 If you set the value to `FALSE` to deactivate checksum validation, checking the table data for on-disk corruption will not be performed.

-compresslevel
+**`compresslevel`**

-:   For Zstd compression of append-optimized tables, set to an integer value from 1 (fastest compression) to 19 (highest compression ratio).
+For Zstd compression of append-optimized tables, set to an integer value from 1 (fastest compression) to 19 (highest compression ratio).
 For zlib compression, the valid range is from 1 to 9.
 If not declared, the default is 1.
 For `RLE_TYPE`, the compression level can be an integer value from 1 (fastest compression) to 4 (highest compression ratio).

-:   The `compresslevel` option is valid only if the table is append-optimized.
+The `compresslevel` option is valid only if the table is append-optimized.

-compresstype
+**`compresstype`**

-:   Set to `ZLIB` (the default), `ZSTD`, or `RLE_TYPE` to specify the type of compression used.
+Set to `ZLIB` (the default), `ZSTD`, or `RLE_TYPE` to specify the type of compression used.
 The value `NONE` deactivates compression.
 Zstd provides for both speed and a good compression ratio, tunable with the `compresslevel` option. zlib is provided for backward compatibility.
 Zstd outperforms these compression types on usual workloads.
 The `compresstype` option is only valid if the table is append-optimized.

-:   The value `RLE_TYPE`, which is supported only for append-optimized, column-oriented tables, enables the run-length encoding (RLE) compression algorithm.
+The value `RLE_TYPE`, which is supported only for append-optimized, column-oriented tables, enables the run-length encoding (RLE) compression algorithm.
 RLE compresses data better than the Zstd or zlib compression algorithms when the same data value occurs in many consecutive rows.

-:   For columns of type `BIGINT`, `INTEGER`, `DATE`, `TIME`, or `TIMESTAMP`, delta compression is also applied if the `compresstype` option is set to `RLE_TYPE` compression.
+For columns of type `BIGINT`, `INTEGER`, `DATE`, `TIME`, or `TIMESTAMP`, delta compression is also applied if the `compresstype` option is set to `RLE_TYPE` compression.
 The delta compression algorithm is based on the delta between column values in consecutive rows and is designed to improve compression when data is loaded in sorted order or the compression is applied to column data that is in sorted order.

-fillfactor
+**`fillfactor`**

-:   The fillfactor for a table is a percentage between 10 and 100.
+The fillfactor for a table is a percentage between 10 and 100.
 100 (complete packing) is the default.
 When a smaller fillfactor is specified, `INSERT` operations pack table pages only to the indicated percentage; the remaining space on each page is reserved for updating rows on that page.
 This gives `UPDATE` a chance to place the updated copy of a row on the same page as the original, which is more efficient than placing it on a different page.
 For a table whose entries are never updated, complete packing is the best choice, but in heavily updated tables smaller fillfactors are appropriate.
 This parameter cannot be set for TOAST tables.

-orientation
+**`orientation`**

-:   Set to `column` for column-oriented storage, or `row` (the default) for row-oriented storage.
+Set to `column` for column-oriented storage, or `row` (the default) for row-oriented storage.
 This option is only valid if the table is append-optimized.
 Heap-storage tables can only be row-oriented.

 *The following parameters are supported for heap tables only:*

-toast_tuple_target (integer)
+**`toast_tuple_target (integer)`**

-:   The `toast_tuple_target` specifies the minimum tuple length required before Greenplum attempts to compress and/or move long column values into TOAST tables, and is also the target length Greenplum tries to reduce the length below once toasting begins.
+The `toast_tuple_target` specifies the minimum tuple length required before Greenplum attempts to compress and/or move long column values into TOAST tables, and is also the target length Greenplum tries to reduce the length below once toasting begins.
 This affects columns marked as External (for move), Main (for compression), or Extended (for both) and applies only to new tuples.
 There is no effect on existing rows.
 By default this parameter is set to allow at least 4 tuples per block, which with the default blocksize will be 8184 bytes.
 Valid values are between 128 bytes and the (blocksize - header), by default 8160 bytes.
 Changing this value may not be useful for very short or very long rows.
 Note that the default setting is often close to optimal, and it is possible that setting this parameter could have negative effects in some cases.
 You can not set this parameter for TOAST tables.

-parallel_workers (integer)
+**`parallel_workers (integer)`**

-:   Sets the number of workers that should be used to assist a parallel scan of this table.
+Sets the number of workers that should be used to assist a parallel scan of this table.
 If not set, Greenplum determines a value based on the relation size.
 The actual number of workers chosen by the planner or by utility statements that use parallel scans may be less, for example due to the setting of `max_worker_processes`.

-autovacuum_enabled, toast.autovacuum_enabled (boolean)
+**`autovacuum_enabled, toast.autovacuum_enabled (boolean)`**

-:   Enables or disables the autovacuum daemon for a particular table.
+Enables or disables the autovacuum daemon for a particular table.
 If `true`, the autovacuum daemon will perform automatic `VACUUM` and/or `ANALYZE` operations on this table following the rules discussed in [The Autovacuum Daemon](https://www.postgresql.org/docs/12/routine-vacuuming.html#AUTOVACUUM) in the PostgreSQL documentation.
 If `false`, Greenplum does not autovacuum the table, except to prevent transaction ID wraparound.
 Note that the autovacuum daemon does not run at all (except to prevent transaction ID wraparound) if the `autovacuum` parameter is `false`; setting individual tables' storage parameters does not override that.
 So there is seldom much point in explicitly setting this storage parameter to `true`, only to `false`.

-vacuum_index_cleanup, toast.vacuum_index_cleanup (boolean)
+**`vacuum_index_cleanup, toast.vacuum_index_cleanup (boolean)`**

-:   Enables or disables index cleanup when `VACUUM` is run on this table.
+Enables or disables index cleanup when `VACUUM` is run on this table.
 The default value is `true`.
 Disabling index cleanup can speed up `VACUUM` very significantly, but may also lead to severely bloated indexes if table modifications are frequent.
 The `INDEX_CLEANUP` parameter of `VACUUM`, if specified, overrides the value of this option.

-:   Setting this to `false` may be useful when you need to run `VACUUM` as quickly as possible, for example to prevent imminent transaction ID wraparound.
+Setting this to `false` may be useful when you need to run `VACUUM` as quickly as possible, for example to prevent imminent transaction ID wraparound.
 However, if you do not perform index cleanup regularly, performance may suffer, because as the table is modified, indexes accumulate dead tuples and the table itself accumulates dead line pointers that cannot be removed until index cleanup completes.

-vacuum_truncate, toast.vacuum_truncate (boolean)
+**`vacuum_truncate, toast.vacuum_truncate (boolean)`**

-:   Enables or disables vacuum to attempt to truncate any empty pages at the end of this table.
+Enables or disables vacuum to attempt to truncate any empty pages at the end of this table.
 The default value is `true`.
 If `true`, `VACUUM` and autovacuum truncate the empty pages, and the disk space for the truncated pages is returned to the operating system.
 Note that the truncation requires an `ACCESS EXCLUSIVE` lock on the table.
 The `TRUNCATE` parameter of `VACUUM`, if specified, overrides the value of this option.

-autovacuum_vacuum_threshold, toast.autovacuum_vacuum_threshold (integer)
+**`autovacuum_vacuum_threshold, toast.autovacuum_vacuum_threshold (integer)`**

-:   Per-table value for the `autovacuum_vacuum_threshold` server configuration parameter.
+Per-table value for the `autovacuum_vacuum_threshold` server configuration parameter.

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

-autovacuum_vacuum_scale_factor, toast.autovacuum_vacuum_scale_factor (floating point)
+**`autovacuum_vacuum_scale_factor, toast.autovacuum_vacuum_scale_factor (floating point)`**

-:   Per-table value for the `autovacuum_vacuum_scale_factor` server configuration parameter.
+Per-table value for the `autovacuum_vacuum_scale_factor` server configuration parameter.

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

-autovacuum_analyze_threshold (integer)
+**`autovacuum_analyze_threshold (integer)`**

-:   Per-table value for the `autovacuum_analyze_threshold` server configuration parameter.
+Per-table value for the `autovacuum_analyze_threshold` server configuration parameter.

-autovacuum_analyze_scale_factor (floating point)
+**`autovacuum_analyze_scale_factor (floating point)`**

-:   Per-table value for the `autovacuum_analyze_scale_factor` server configuration parameter.
+Per-table value for the `autovacuum_analyze_scale_factor` server configuration parameter.

-autovacuum_vacuum_cost_delay, toast.autovacuum_vacuum_cost_delay (floating point)
+**`autovacuum_vacuum_cost_delay, toast.autovacuum_vacuum_cost_delay (floating point)`**

-:   Per-table value for the `autovacuum_vacuum_cost_delay` server configuration parameter.
+Per-table value for the `autovacuum_vacuum_cost_delay` server configuration parameter.

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

-autovacuum_vacuum_cost_limit, toast.autovacuum_vacuum_cost_limit (integer)
+**`autovacuum_vacuum_cost_limit, toast.autovacuum_vacuum_cost_limit (integer)`**

-:   Per-table value for the `autovacuum_vacuum_cost_limit` server configuration parameter.
+Per-table value for the `autovacuum_vacuum_cost_limit` server configuration parameter.

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

-autovacuum_freeze_min_age, toast.autovacuum_freeze_min_age (integer)
+**`autovacuum_freeze_min_age, toast.autovacuum_freeze_min_age (integer)`**

-:   Per-table value for the `vacuum_freeze_min_age` parameter.
+Per-table value for the `vacuum_freeze_min_age` parameter.
 Note that autovacuum will ignore per-table `autovacuum_freeze_min_age` parameters that are larger than half of the system-wide `autovacuum_freeze_max_age` setting.

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

-autovacuum_freeze_max_age, toast.autovacuum_freeze_max_age (integer)
+**`autovacuum_freeze_max_age, toast.autovacuum_freeze_max_age (integer)`**

-:   Per-table value for the `autovacuum_freeze_max_age` server configuration parameter.
+Per-table value for the `autovacuum_freeze_max_age` server configuration parameter.
 Note that autovacuum will ignore per-table `autovacuum_freeze_max_age` parameters that are larger than the system-wide setting (it can only be set smaller).

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

-autovacuum_freeze_table_age, toast.autovacuum_freeze_table_age (integer)
+**`autovacuum_freeze_table_age, toast.autovacuum_freeze_table_age (integer)`**

-:   Per-table value for the `vacuum_freeze_table_age` server configuration parameter.
+Per-table value for the `vacuum_freeze_table_age` server configuration parameter.

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

-autovacuum_multixact_freeze_min_age, toast.autovacuum_multixact_freeze_min_age (integer)
+**`autovacuum_multixact_freeze_min_age, toast.autovacuum_multixact_freeze_min_age (integer)`**

-:   Per-table value for the `vacuum_multixact_freeze_min_age` server configuration parameter.
+Per-table value for the `vacuum_multixact_freeze_min_age` server configuration parameter.
 Note that autovacuum will ignore per-table `autovacuum_multixact_freeze_min_age` parameters that are larger than half of the system-wide `autovacuum_multixact_freeze_max_age` setting.

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

-autovacuum_multixact_freeze_max_age, toast.autovacuum_multixact_freeze_max_age (integer)
+**`autovacuum_multixact_freeze_max_age, toast.autovacuum_multixact_freeze_max_age (integer)`**

-:   Per-table value for the `autovacuum_multixact_freeze_max_age` server configuration parameter.
+Per-table value for the `autovacuum_multixact_freeze_max_age` server configuration parameter.
 Note that autovacuum will ignore per-table `autovacuum_multixact_freeze_max_age` parameters that are larger than the system-wide setting (it can only be set smaller).

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

-autovacuum_multixact_freeze_table_age, toast.autovacuum_multixact_freeze_table_age (integer)
+**`autovacuum_multixact_freeze_table_age, toast.autovacuum_multixact_freeze_table_age (integer)`**

-:   Per-table value for the `vacuum_multixact_freeze_table_age` server configuration parameter.
+Per-table value for the `vacuum_multixact_freeze_table_age` server configuration parameter.

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

-log_autovacuum_min_duration, toast.log_autovacuum_min_duration (integer)
+**`log_autovacuum_min_duration, toast.log_autovacuum_min_duration (integer)`**

-:   Per-table value for the `log_autovacuum_min_duration` server configuration parameter.
+Per-table value for the `log_autovacuum_min_duration` server configuration parameter.

-:   > **Note** Greenplum accepts, but does not apply, values for these storage parameters.
+> **Note** Greenplum accepts, but does not apply, values for these storage parameters.

 ## Notes